Police find person of interest in deadly shooting at Chicago-area parade

 Biden signed the widest-ranging gun violence bill passed by Congress in decades, a compromise that showed at once both progress on a long-intractable issue and the deep-seated partisan divide that persists.

 Police believe there was only one shooter but warned that he should still be considered armed and dangerous.
-Several nearby cities cancelled events including parades and fireworks, some of them noting that the Highland Park shooter was still at large.
-Evanston, Deerfield, Skokie, Waukegan and Glencoe cancelled events.
-The Chicago White Sox also announced on Twitter that a planned post-game fireworks show is cancelled due to the shooting.
+Several nearby cities canceled events including parades and fireworks, some of them noting that the Highland Park shooter was still at large.
+Evanston, Deerfield, Skokie, Waukegan and Glencoe canceled events.
+The Chicago White Sox also announced on Twitter that a planned post-game fireworks show is canceled due to the shooting.

 More than 100 law enforcement officers were called to the parade scene or dispatched to find the suspected shooter.